alanng10/ModuleModule/Docue/a.md

 The module is Class Lang module.

 Inf the module has entry, it has a label that is shown in Launch view.

+The module is add inf other module that depend on it is add.
+This is auto add.

+Inf the module is auto add, it is rem inf all other module that depend on it is rem.